 Wrong-way Risk: DCCC has documented its policies for the identification and mitigation of specific and general wrong-way risk within its acceptance of collateral.
-In general, wrong-way risk stress testing is designed to encourage that collateral provided is not correlated with the net futures/options position.
+DCCC would not accept any collateral that is subject to wrong-way risk.

 Valuation Practice: In order to mitigate the risk of large intraday moves leading to significant losses of collateral value, DCCC monitors the value of assets on deposit on a near real time basis.
 If DCCC deems that there has been a material deterioration or is likely to be a material deterioration based upon reasonable expectations in relation to the creditworthiness of the issuer of a security posted as collateral, or other potential issue, then DCCC may take steps to mitigate that risk.
 DCCC employs a very conservative approach to the valuation of acceptable collateral.
 In the event that market failure results in an inability to price collateral, Clearing Members will be required to replace the collateral with cash or other price transparent and acceptable collateral.
 In addition, DCCC has the ability to significantly increase haircuts in the short term to provide additional security with respect to collateral price valuation.